Questions & Answers About UK Number Plates

-- Pay for it online using either a Debit or credit card. (we also accept Paypal & apple pay)
+- Pay for it online by debit or credit card.
+Also accept Paypal & apple pay.

-- Wait for your document to arrive or the transfer to be done by CarReg (approx 5 working days).
+- Wait for your document to arrive (approx 5 working days) or for the transfer to be done by CarReg If you pay a little extra.

-We will supply the registration number on a DVLA Certificate within 5 working days, together with a letter explaining all you will need to know to transfer the number to your vehicle.
-You can transfer the same day or at any point in the future, making number plates ideal as gifts.
-The Certificates we supply will have up to 10 years validity before the mark must be assigned to a vehicle.
+In most cases we supply the registration number on a DVLA Certificate of Entitlement within 5 working days, together with a letter explaining all you will need to know to transfer the number to your vehicle.
+You can transfer the same day or at any point in the future, so ideal for buying as a gift.
+Certificates we supply are valid for 10 years so can be held until such time you are ready to assign to a vehicle.

-Technically you can’t buy a registration.
-Like a Passport or Driving Licence you don’t own it, but have certain rights to use it.
+Technically you can’t own a registration.
+Like a Passport or Driving Licence you don’t own it, but have the rights to use it.
 Ownership of the registration remains with the Government (Secretary of State for Transport) You gain the right to either assign the registration to a vehicle, or to retain it for future use.

-When you assign a new number to a vehicle, the previous number is no longer associated with it and DVLA keep this aside for future use on that vehicle if and when it is required to revert to the original.
+When you assign a new personalised number to a vehicle, the previous number is no longer associated with it and DVLA keep this aside for future use on that vehicle if and when it is required to revert to the original.
 However, you may want to keep the previous number.
 Reasons for this could include:

-To keep the previous number you need to apply to the DVLA to retain it using form V317 application to transfer or retain a vehicle registration number along with appropriate fee and V5C document.
+To keep the previous number you need to apply to the DVLA to retain it using either a V317 application form to transfer or retain a vehicle registration number along with appropriate fee and V5C document.
 This can also be done online.